shbakram/shbakram.github.io/index.md

 ## Teaching

 I teach courses related to computer systems, (micro)architetcure, and systems programming.
-I redesigned all courses from scratch.
+I designed a number of courses from scratch.
 The computer microarchitecture course is an advanced (graduate level) course.
 COMP2310 is ANU's systems programming course.
-COMP2300/ENGN2219 are our introductory computer systems courses. <br>
+COMP2300 and ENGN2219 are our introductory computer systems courses. <br>

 - [Computer Organization and Program Execution (COMP2300)](https://cs.anu.edu.au/courses/comp2300/) (Semester 1, 2023)